iferminm/iferminm.github.io/content/Blog/django_in_memory_files.md

 read the contents, in this case we will read the whole file into memory for the sake of simplicity, but it has methods to read line by line as well.

-The code to read the file would look something like this:
+The code to read the file and generate the treated one would look something like this:

 ```
 import csv